Particular/docs.particular.net/README.md

     ![](/path/to/img.jpg "width=x")

-This will result in the image being resized with the following parameters
+This will result in the image being re-sized with the following parameters

     width="x" height="auto"